leepeterson/fahrenheit-marketing-automation-with-sharpspring/readme.txt

 == Description ==
 This plugin allows you to add SharpSpring Marketing Automation to your website.
 To use it, you will need your own SharpSpring account.
+You can learn more about SharpSpring and sign up for a demo on their website at [https://sharpspring.com/](https://sharpspring.com/).

 Configure the plugin with your SharpSpring information, and this plugin will insert the correct code snippets on every page.

+Note that to use the SharpSpring service you will need to agree to their [terms of service](https://sharpspring.com/legal/terms-of-service/) and [privacy policy](https://sharpspring.com/legal/privacy/).

 This plugin is developed by Fahrenheit Marketing, a SharpSpring partner agency.

+This plugin communicates with SharpSpring's API and will send the relevant data directly to them.
+Your data is not shared with Fahrenheit Marketing.

 == Installation ==